 The fascination with London is something that many people have, and it’s easy to see why.
 With fabled events such as the Great Fire of London, reigns of some of the most famous (and infamous) royalty in history, one-of-a-kind pieces of architecture, food from every corner of the globe, and a buzzing nightlife scene – there is something to entertain everybody in London.

-How you spend your 3 days in London is largely dependent on your personal tastes.
+How you spend your 3 days in London itinerary is largely dependent on your personal tastes.
 In this 3 day London itinerary, I’ve included the must-sees of the city, as well as some options for people with other interests.
 If you’re backpacking London, your needs and wishes might be slightly different to if you are visiting with kids, and this 3 days in London itinerary takes all of this into account.

 This London itinerary will show you the essence of the capital, no matter where your interests lie.
 It will show you the highlights of this effervescent city, and make you yearn to return!